tamilarasan-1912/AI-Revenue-Recovery/README.md

 ## Project status

-**Buildathon prototype with production-oriented safety boundaries.**
+**prototype with production-oriented safety boundaries.**

 Simulation is the default execution boundary.
-Razorpay Test Mode execution is opt-in.
 Live-money movement is not enabled by default.

 ---